sermons

 distractions.
 We should always be keenly aware of the difference when

-“common language” is spoken and the Holy Divinely Inspired
+“common language” is spoken and the Holy, Divinely Inspired

 “Written Word” of the Lord is quoted.